 In the exhibition, a striking assortment of posters, publications, corporate identity, and ephemera come together to reveal a familiar sense of Canadian identity and belonging, with many recognizable symbols that have lasted in our national consciousness through to the present day.
 What we also find is a simple, utilitarian style of graphic communication that radiates confidence, warmth, and optimism.
 This design language has roots in the International Style, which arrived from Europe and fused with a freer North American expression to create a truly distinct Canadian aesthetic, both modern and human.

 The exhibition is complemented by interpretations of the archive by young Canadian designers.
-Shelby Guergis’s design practice explores the visual language of nationhood and invites the public into a participatory experience of making a ‘democratic’ work.
+Shelby Guergis’s design practice explores the visual language of nationhood, inviting the public to contemplate the role of personal histories in our conceptions of national belonging and home.
 Juan Saavedra approaches design through the lens of queer theory, presenting an overlooked history of LGBTQ discrimination in the workplace in the era concerning the archive.
 Also on view are modernist-inspired works by guest American designers, Antonio Carusone of Aisle One / Superlunar and Julian Montague.

 Jo Minhinnett and Blair Thomson

 Conceived in 2016 and launched in 2018 by creative director and designer Blair Thomson, the Canada Modern archive exists to preserve, document, educate and inspire, to contribute a richer understanding of a seminal point in Canada’s development as a nation — one of optimism, creativity and modernity.
 Focused on identity design, typography and graphic communication, the archive seeks to build a definitive and accessible record of this significant epoch, and serve as a valuable reference for designers, students, teachers, historians and citizens alike.